Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Proceed climbing Fern Canyon Trail as it contours the west slope of Fern Canyon.
 Soon the views behind you will open up nicely to the cities beyond.
 You can see your route winding its way up the canyon.
 Dead trees stand as a stark reminder of the horrible fire of May 2007, but the chaparral is recovering nicely.
 You will round a hairpin turn near the head of the canyon crossing its water course and then head north on the east canyon wall.
 High on the slope to the west you can see Vista Del Valle Drive carving its way through heart of the range.
 Above is Hogback ridge.
 If you look carefully you can spot the beloved footbridge that firefighters battled so hard to save on the evening of May 8, 2007.
 You will round an outward bend with splendid views as you swing into a smaller canyon

-At 1.0 mile you reach a five-point junction on a ridge with southern views opening up toward Downtown L.A.
+At 1.0 mile you reach 5-Points junction on a ridge with southern views opening up toward Downtown L.A.
 The route directly in front of you is Coolidge Trail, your return route.
 The two routes on your right head east toward Vista Del Valle Drive.
 This makes a nice loop addition to your hike if you would like to add some mileage and great views west toward the observatory.
-But for now, turn left and follow ridgeline road east toward Beacon Hill.
+But for now, turn left and follow the ridgeline road east toward Beacon Hill.
 Eucalyptus trees line your route.
 You have views both north and south as you descend gently to a saddle.
+Notice the path coming in from the left; this is the alternate north ridge route.
 The rounded summit of your destination rises before you.
 The final pitch to the summit is steep but brief.
 You arrive at Beacon Hill 1.25 miles from the start.

 Beacon Hill